libussa/beets-originquery-ng/README.md

 **Note**: Disabling this workaround may result in beets selecting incorrect releases due to media field prioritization, but preserves the media field for format identification in Discogs searches.

+### Album Artist Conflict Resolution

+When importing music, you may encounter situations where the `albumartist` field in your music files conflicts with the `artist` field from your `origin.yaml` files.
+This can cause beets to use incorrect artist information for matching, leading to poor or incorrect metadata matches.

+The `remove_conflicting_albumartist` option automatically detects these conflicts and removes the problematic `albumartist` field, allowing beets to use the correct artist information from your origin files:

+    originquery:
+        ...
+        remove_conflicting_albumartist: yes

+**How it works**: During import, the plugin compares the `albumartist` field from your music files with the `artist` field from your `origin.yaml`.
+If they don't match and this option is enabled, the `albumartist` field is removed, forcing beets to use the correct artist from your origin data.

+**When to use**: Enable this option if you have music files with incorrect `albumartist` tags and want the plugin to automatically resolve these conflicts to improve metadata matching accuracy.

+**Example**: If your music file has `albumartist=Various Artists` but your `origin.yaml` specifies `artist=The Beatles`, enabling this option will remove the `albumartist` field, allowing beets to use "The Beatles" for matching instead of "Various Artists".

 Changelog
 ---------